WhiteRabbitSystems/terraform-provider-stripe/docs/resources/account.md

 - `settings_card_payments_statement_descriptor_prefix_kana` (String) The Kana variation of the default text that appears on credit card statements when a charge is made (Japan only).
 This field prefixes any dynamic `statement_descriptor_suffix_kana` specified on the charge. `statement_descriptor_prefix_kana` is useful for maximizing descriptor space for the dynamic portion.
 - `settings_card_payments_statement_descriptor_prefix_kanji` (String) The Kanji variation of the default text that appears on credit card statements when a charge is made (Japan only).
 This field prefixes any dynamic `statement_descriptor_suffix_kanji` specified on the charge. `statement_descriptor_prefix_kanji` is useful for maximizing descriptor space for the dynamic portion.
 - `settings_payments_statement_descriptor` (String) The default text that appears on credit card statements when a charge is made.
 This field prefixes any dynamic `statement_descriptor` specified on the charge.
-- `settings_payments_statement_descriptor_kana` (String) The Kana variation of the default text that appears on credit card statements when a charge is made (Japan only)
+- `settings_payments_statement_descriptor_kana` (String) The Kana variation of `statement_descriptor` used for charges in Japan.
+Japanese statement descriptors have [special requirements](https://docs.stripe.com/get-started/account/statement-descriptors#set-japanese-statement-descriptors).
-- `settings_payments_statement_descriptor_kanji` (String) The Kanji variation of the default text that appears on credit card statements when a charge is made (Japan only)
+- `settings_payments_statement_descriptor_kanji` (String) The Kanji variation of `statement_descriptor` used for charges in Japan.
+Japanese statement descriptors have [special requirements](https://docs.stripe.com/get-started/account/statement-descriptors#set-japanese-statement-descriptors).
 - `settings_payouts_debit_negative_balances` (Boolean) A Boolean indicating if Stripe should try to reclaim negative balances from an attached bank account.
-See our [Understanding Connect Account Balances](https://stripe.com/docs/connect/account-balances) documentation for details.
-Default value is `false` for Custom accounts, otherwise `true`.
+See [Understanding Connect account balances](/connect/account-balances) for details.
+The default value is `false` when [controller.requirement_collection](/api/accounts/object#account_object-controller-requirement_collection) is `application`, which includes Custom accounts, otherwise `true`.
 - `settings_payouts_schedule_delay_days` (String) The number of days charges for the account will be held before being paid out.
 - `settings_payouts_schedule_interval` (String) How frequently funds will be paid out.
 One of `manual` (payouts only created via API call), `daily`, `weekly`, or `monthly`.
 - `settings_payouts_schedule_monthly_anchor` (Number) The day of the month funds will be paid out.
 Only shown if `interval` is monthly.
 Payouts scheduled between the 29th and 31st of the month are sent on the last day of shorter months.